postkevone/l4t-config/README.md

 ## Sleep button

 In the `Power Manager` settings, set `When sleep button is pressed` to `Suspend` and disable all the others.

+## Fix double volume glitch

+From the panel settings, select `PulseAudio Plugin` and untick `Show notification when volume changes`.